-COSEF is the first locally domiciled impact investment company in Uganda that provides financing and technical assistance to growth companies in Uganda, Kenya, Rwanda and Tanzania, operating within the agro-processing, financial technology and clean technology sectors.
+COSEF is the first locally domiciled impact investment company in Uganda that provides financing and technical assistance to growth companies in Uganda, Ethiopia, Rwanda, Tanzania and Kenya, operating within the agro-processing, financial technology and clean technology sectors.
 The company’s objective is superior financial returns for investors and measurable social impact.

 East Africa is an excellent market for impact investment—and one that remains under-served by venture capital/private equity firms.